Accenture (NYSE:ACN) Shares Unloaded Rep. Julie Johnson

 - Sold $1,001 – $15,000 in shares of Zoetis (NYSE:ZTS) on 3/3/2025.

 The firm also recently announced a quarterly dividend, which will be paid on Thursday, May 15th.
-Stockholders of record on Thursday, April 10th will be paid a $1.48 dividend.
-The ex-dividend date is Thursday, April 10th.
-This represents a $5.92 dividend on an annualized basis and a dividend yield of 2.07%.
-Accenture’s payout ratio is presently 48.89%.
+Stockholders of record on Thursday, April 10th will be given a $1.48 dividend.
+This represents a $5.92 dividend on an annualized basis and a dividend yield of 2.08%.
+The ex-dividend date of this dividend is Thursday, April 10th.
+Accenture’s dividend payout ratio (DPR) is 48.89%.

-A number of equities research analysts recently commented on ACN shares.
-Piper Sandler lowered their price target on shares of Accenture from $364.00 to $355.00 and set an “overweight” rating on the stock in a report on Wednesday.
-Morgan Stanley dropped their price target on Accenture from $380.00 to $372.00 and set an “equal weight” rating on the stock in a research report on Monday, March 17th.
-Robert W. Baird upgraded Accenture from a “neutral” rating to an “outperform” rating and set a $390.00 price objective on the stock in a research note on Monday, March 17th.
-Baird R W upgraded shares of Accenture from a “hold” rating to a “strong-buy” rating in a research note on Monday, March 17th.
-Finally, Guggenheim dropped their price target on shares of Accenture from $400.00 to $395.00 and set a “buy” rating on the stock in a research note on Friday, March 21st.
-Eight analysts have rated the stock with a hold rating, fifteen have issued a buy rating and one has assigned a strong buy rating to the stock.
-According to data from MarketBeat, Accenture presently has an average rating of “Moderate Buy” and an average price target of $377.82.
+ACN has been the topic of a number of analyst reports.
+Morgan Stanley reduced their target price on shares of Accenture from $380.00 to $372.00 and set an “equal weight” rating on the stock in a research note on Monday, March 17th.
+Wolfe Research upgraded Accenture from a “peer perform” rating to an “outperform” rating and set a $425.00 price objective on the stock in a report on Wednesday, January 8th.
+StockNews.com cut Accenture from a “buy” rating to a “hold” rating in a research note on Tuesday, March 11th.
+Guggenheim lowered their price target on Accenture from $400.00 to $395.00 and set a “buy” rating for the company in a report on Friday, March 21st.
+Finally, Mizuho reduced their price objective on shares of Accenture from $428.00 to $398.00 and set an “outperform” rating on the stock in a report on Wednesday, March 19th.
+Eight investment analysts have rated the stock with a hold rating, fifteen have issued a buy rating and one has assigned a strong buy rating to the company.
+Based on data from MarketBeat, the company presently has a consensus rating of “Moderate Buy” and a consensus target price of $377.82.

 Institutional Inflows and Outflows